MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/setup-existing-instance.md

 - Products associated with 3D models must be in the GLB format.

     > [!IMPORTANT]
     > Server-based SharePoint integration is the preferred method for integrating Dynamics 365 Sales with SharePoint.
-You can't use the SharePoint List component with SharePoint Online.
-Dynamics 365 Product Visualize doesn't support existing instances that use the List component.
+You can't use the SharePoint List Component with SharePoint Online.
+Dynamics 365 Product Visualize doesn't support existing instances that use the List Component.

 ### Verify the Dynamics 365 Sales version